-By this plan, the president of the sponsoring club appoints a committee of three to five members which will function under his direction.
-He writes International Headquarters informing them of the personnel of the committee and requests instructions and sponsoring supplies.
+By this plan, the president of the sponsoring club appoints α committee of three to five members which will function under his direction.
+He writes the General Office informing them of the personnel of the committee and requests instructions and sponsoring supplies.

-Before proceeding with the building of a new Kiwanis club a thorough investigation of the prospective city is made by the committee appointed by the president of the club.
-This survey indicates the type of citizens, the general appearance of the community, its progressiveness, opportunities for increase in population, available membership, existing community organizations and the manner in which they are supported by the citizens, as well as all other facts which would assist in determining whether or not the community is suitable for a Kiwanis club.
+Before proceeding with the building of α new Kiwanis club α thorough investigation of the prospective city is made by the committee appointed by the president of the club.
+This survey indicates the type of citizens, the general appearance of the community, its progressiveness, opportunities for increase in population, available membership, existing community organizations and the manner in which they are supported by the citizens, as well as all other facts which would assist in determining whether or not the community is suitable for α Kiwanis club.

-The first duty of the Sponsoring Committee is to interest a group of outstanding men in a given community.
+The first duty of the Sponsoring Committee is to interest α group of outstanding men in α given community.
 One of these is the key man around whom the club can be built.

 When the key group desires Kiwanis and expresses a willingness to assist actively in the building of a club a petition is given them.
-The petition is presented to the District Governor, who in turn mails it to International Headquarters.
+The petition is presented to the District Governor, who in turn mails it to the General Office.

-A Field Service Representative is then commissioned to see that the new club is built in conformity to the Kiwanis standard; that the officers, committees and members of the new club are instructed in their duties; and the officers and committees provided with the implements, literature and materials of their office.
+An assigned Representative is then commissioned to see that the new club is built in conformity to the Kiwanis standard; that the officers, committees and members of the new club are instructed in their duties; and the officers and committees provided with the implements, literature and materials of their office.